Disability Services (DS)

 - Assessment data must be included.
 Comprehensively and clearly define the impact of the disability on the student’s functioning in daily life.
 Clearly define the limitations imposed and the support data verifying the impact of the condition.
 Single sub-tests or checklists are not acceptable as a sole source of documented data.
 Standard or scaled scores from all tests and sub-tests must be included in your diagnostic report.

-- Recommendations for accommodations must be listed with support diagnostic information.
-Documentation must be specific in listing practical and written exam based accommodations, if appropriate. ***For Chiropractic Students, please see National Board of Chiropractic Examiners website for further details (“Test Accommodation Guidelines”)***
+- Recommendations for accommodations should be listed with support diagnostic information.
+Documentation must be specific in listing practical and written exam based accommodations, if appropriate. ***For chiropractic students, please see National Board of Chiropractic Examiners website for further details (“Test Accommodation Guidelines”).***

 Formal Grievance Process

-After exhausting the informal resolution process, any enrolled Life University student that is registered with Disability Services in the Student Success Center may file a formal grievance of disability-based discrimination or denial of accommodations with the Grievance Committee Chair/Vice Provost, who is located in the CCE Building in the Office of the Vice Provost (770-426-2658).
-A written grievance statement must be made in writing within (10) school days of the action giving rise to the grievance and must be filed with the Grievance Committee Chair on the correct form (which is available from the Grievance Committee Chair, or the SSC).
-The grievance must describe in detail the action or decision the student alleges is in conflict with his or her rights under the ADA, ADAA or Section 504 of the Rehab Act.
-A student should also submit other documentation to support his or her grievance.
-The student will sign a release form stating that he or she understands that his or her disability grievance will be discussed by the members of the Grievance Committee, the staff of the Student Success Center, and/or members of the Disability Advisory Committee in order to allow the Grievance Committee to determine how best to address the grievance.
+After exhausting the informal resolution process, any enrolled student may file a formal grievance of disability-based discrimination or denial of accommodations with the Grievance Committee Chair, Monica Ward, who can be contacted by email at Monica.Ward@LIFE.edu and by phone at (770) 426-2943.
+A written grievance statement must be made in writing within (10) school days of the action giving rise to the grievance and must be filed with the Grievance Committee Chair on the correct form (which is available from the Grievance Committee Chair).
+The grievance must describe in detail the action or decision the student alleges is in conflict with the student’s rights under the ADA, ADAA or Section 504 of the Rehab Act.
+A student should also submit other documentation to support their grievance.
+The student must sign a release form stating that they understand that their disability grievance will be discussed by the members of the Grievance Committee, the staff of the Student Success Center, and/or members of the Disability Advisory Committee (DAC) in order to allow the Grievance Committee to determine how best to address the grievance.
 All members of the Grievance Committee will sign confidentiality agreements prior to reviewing any information.

 Process for Forwarding Grievance to Grievance Committee

 The Grievance Committee Chair will forward the completed written formal grievance forms to the Grievance Committee.
-The Grievance Committee will review the completed forms as soon as possible but no later than ten (10) school days after it is forwarded from the Grievance Committee Chair to the Grievance Committee.
+The Grievance Committee will review the completed forms as soon as possible, but no later than 10 school days after it is forwarded from the Grievance Committee Chair to the Grievance Committee.
 Upon receiving the appropriate information, the Grievance Committee will review all written material and seek additional information pertinent to the grievance.
 Other involved parties may also be asked to document any action or decision in writing and present it to the Grievance Committee.
 After reviewing the written material and any other additional information the Grievance Committee deemed pertinent to the grievance, the Grievance Committee will prepare its findings and recommendations concerning the grievance.
-The Grievance Committee Chair will inform the student in writing of the Grievance Committee’s decision as soon as possible, but no later than ten (10) school days after the Grievance Committee prepares its findings and recommendations.
+The Grievance Committee Chair will inform the student in writing of the Grievance Committee’s decision as soon as possible, but no later than 10 school days after the Grievance Committee prepares its findings and recommendations.
 The Grievance Committee may also inform the SSC and/or the DAC of the Grievance Committee’s decision.
-An appeal of the Grievance Committee’s decision can be made to the Provost for either of the following reasons:
+An appeal of the Grievance Committee’s decision can be made to the Senior Vice President of Academic Affairs (Senior VPAA) for either of the following reasons: